dgolovin-dev/article-processing-big-numeric-arrays-in-python/index.md

 ## Generate the data

 Just run this script and it will generate 2000 series.
-Notice, that size of these series is about 0.5GB.
+Notice, that size of these series is about **0.5GB**.
+(You can generate more, but this amount is enough to demonstrate all the ideas.)
 ```bash
 $ python generate_test_data.py
 ```